 When false allegations are made, you also need an experienced criminal defense attorney to aggressively fight the allegations and protect your rights at every stage of the case.
 Don’t wait.
 Call to find out what you need to do today to protect your rights.

-Attorney for Domestic Violence Crimes in Fort Worth, TX
+Domestic Violence Defense Lawyer in Fort Worth, Arlington, Grapevine, Keller, and Southlake, TX

 Unlike a restraining order, which is enforceable only by civil contempt, a protective order is criminally enforceable and valid for up to two years.
 Violation of a protective order is a criminal offense and the Code of Criminal Procedure authorizes law enforcement officers to arrest violators without a warrant in some situations.